On the topological generation of exceptional groups by unipotent elements: Introduction

 where $\mathcal{D}_i = y_i^L$.
 By studying the fibres of this map, we aim to show that $\varphi$ is a dominant morphism and that every tuple in the image of $\varphi$ topologically generates a subgroup contained in a conjugate of $L$.
 Then the set $X_L$ defined in \eqref{e:XHH} contains a non-empty open subset of $X$, so $\Delta$ is not dense in $X$ and thus \cite[Theorem 2]{BGG1} implies that $\Delta$ is empty.
 We refer the reader to Proposition \ref{p:fibre} for more details.

 \begin{remk} In Theorem \ref{t:main} we assume that each unipotent class $\mathcal{C}_i = y_i^G$ contains elements of order $p$.
-To conclude this introductory section, we briefly discuss the more general problem, where the $\mathcal{C}_i$ are arbitrary nontrivial unipotent classes. \begin{itemize} \item[{\rm (a)}] As noted above, every nontrivial unipotent element has order $p$ if $p \geqs h$, where $h$ is the Coxeter number of $G$, so Theorem \ref{t:main} gives a complete solution to the problem under this hypothesis. \item[{\rm (b)}] It is straightforward to show that $\Delta$ is empty for every tuple in Table \ref{tab:main} for all $p \geqs 0$.
+To conclude this introductory section, we briefly discuss the more general problem, where the $\mathcal{C}_i$ are arbitrary nontrivial unipotent classes. \begin{itemize} \item[{\rm (a)}] As noted above, every nontrivial unipotent element has order $p$ if $p \geqs h$, where $h$ is the Coxeter number of $G$, so Theorem \ref{t:main} gives a complete solution to the problem under this hypothesis.
+For the reader's convenience, we recall that $h = 6, 12, 12, 18, 30$ for $G = G_2, F_4, E_6, E_7, E_8$, respectively. \item[{\rm (b)}] It is straightforward to show that $\Delta$ is empty for every tuple in Table \ref{tab:main} for all $p \geqs 0$.
 Indeed, if $V$ is the $kG$-module in Table \ref{tab:mod} then by inspecting \cite{Law1} one checks that \eqref{e:di} holds and thus $\bigcap_i C_V(y_i) \ne 0$ in each case.
-Similarly, for $p=2$ we find that $\Delta$ is empty when $t=2$ and $(\mathcal{C}_1,\mathcal{C}_2)$ is one of the following (in each case, $\mathcal{C}_2$ contains elements of order $4$):
+Similarly, \eqref{e:di} holds in each of the following cases, where $t = p = 2$, $\mathcal{C}_1$ is a class of involutions and $\mathcal{C}_2$ contains elements of order $4$: